schaars/kzimp/microbench_1N/readme.txt

 ++++++++++++++++++++
 +++++ Inet TCP +++++

-You need the TCP configuration present in the file tcp_sysctl.conf.
+You need the Inet configuration present in the file inet_sysctl.conf.
 To take these parameters into account, run
-  # sysctl -p tcp_sysctl.conf
+  # sysctl -p inet_sysctl.conf

 The benchmark is the following one:
   $ ./launch_inet_tcp.sh